 - Manchester School of Art Degree Show & Course Information: http://www.art.mmu.ac.uk/

 - Chelsea College of Art Degree Show & Course Information: http://www.arts.ac.uk/chelsea/

 - Royal College of Art Degree Show & Course Information: http://www.rca.ac.uk/

 How will my child be ‘set’ in this subject?

-In Year 7, students are set according to their form groups.
-In Year 8, they are then set according to their attainment and progress in the previous year.
+In Year 7, students are set according to prior ability.
+In Years 8 & 9, they are set with consideration to their attainment and progress in the previous academic year.
 Throughout Key Stage 4, students are set according to their chosen GCSE options.

 How many periods a week will children spend learning this subject?